Get the the latest innovations and upgrades regarding gas engines delivered to your inbox each month.

-- Methane Gas Engines: They utilize methane, which is often a primary component of natural gas.
+- Methane/Natural Gas Engines: They utilize methane and propane, which is often a primary component of natural gas.
 With further proccessing steps you than can produce LNG and CNG.

 - Engines for landfill gas: Landfill gas is produced from the decomposition of organic waste in landfill sites.

-- Liquefied petroleum gas engines: These engines utilize liquid fuels like liquefied petroleum gas (such as propane or butane) as their source of fuel.
+- Fuels for transport: These engines utilize liquid fuels like LNG and CNG as their source of fuel.

 Based on the application

 - Stationary gas engines: Stationary gas engines are specifically designed for stationary facilities and applications where mobility is not essential.
 They play a vital role in various industries and applications that require a dependable and uninterrupted energy supply.

 - Power generation: One of the most common applications for stationary motors is power generation.
 In this process, the gas is combusted to power a generator that produces electricity.

 This can be done in larger power plants or in smaller units such as emergency generators, which are used to bridge power outages or provide electricity in remote areas.

 - Cogeneration Plants (CHP): Stationary gas engines are commonly used in combined heat and power plants.
 These systems utilize cogeneration to generate both electricity and heat, leading to increased efficiencies.
 In other words, while the electric energy is being generated, the heat that would typically be lost as waste is instead utilized for heating or other purposes.